 United Kingdom | 5.7% |

-Growth of engineered wood products and surface coatings from the European countries are fuelling the stability demand for amino resins, due to the construction code in EU for sustainable construction materials.
+Growth of engineered wood products and surface coatings from the European countries is fuelling the stability demand for amino resins, due to the construction code in EU for sustainable construction materials.
 Furniture, cabinetry and industrial coatings cause Germany, Italy and Poland to dominate resin consumption.

 Country | CAGR (2025 to 2035) |